Facts About Compounding

 Pharmacists with Unique Skills

-the only healthcare professionals who have specialized training and education in chemical properties
+the only healthcare professionals who have specialized in chemical properties

 and can prepare alternate dosage-forms.
 In fact, each state requires that